Bell hits 35th HR, Pirates clobber Rockies 11-4

 WAIVER WIRE

-The Pirates claimed left-handed pitcher Wei-Chung Wang off waivers from Oakland.
+The Pirates claimed LHP Wei-Chung Wang off waivers from Oakland.
 Wang was 1-0 with a 3.33 ERA in 20 relief appearances with the Athletics.
 He is expected to join the team Tuesday.

 UP NEXT